 Waste Reduction Week

-Did you know a lunch packed with reusable items is typically 45% less expensive and contains 89% less waste than a lunch packed with single use items?
 School is the perfect place to practice waste reduction.
-Check out how to run a school waste audit on the WRW in Canada website or run your own composting or recycling programs.
+Run your own composting or recycling programs.
 The lessons children learn in school can become lifetime habits.
-Below are some activities for teachers and students; for other classroom activities, see our attached actvities.
+Below are some activities for teachers and students; for other classroom activities, see our attached activities.

 - Involve the whole school in a competition measuring each class's waste, hold a secret tally and announce the winning class at an assembly.

 - Turn off the lights, computers and other electrical equipment when not in use.
-Try leaving the lights off on bright, sunny days—it's free energy and studies have shown that natural light can improve student test scores by 5% to 21%.
+Try leaving the lights off on bright, sunny days—it's free energy.

 - Encourage students and staff to turn off taps when they're finished washing and to use only the amount of paper towel they need (air dryers can eliminate the need for paper towels completely).

 - Plant a tree...or two...or three.
-One tree can help reduce global warming by absorbing an estimated 669 kg of carbon dioxide over its lifetime.
 Trees protect kids from the sun and absorb toxic pollutants.
 Shade trees cool down buildings to lessen air-conditioning requirements and reduce heating costs.

 - "Crazy Crayons"—Gather up old and broken crayons and ship them to: Crayon Recycle Program, 721 Village Road, Pelican Lake, Wisconsin, 54463, USA.
 For more information, see the Crazy Crayons website.